Solonarv/custom_hero_dota/docs/heroes/Flicker.md

 ### Flash Step

-Flicker blinks to the target location, leaving behind a trace at her old location.
+Flicker dashes to the target point at extreme speed, leaving behind a trace at her original location.
-This ability uses a charge system.

 |0.5 second cooldown| 50 mana     |
 |------------|-----|